TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 `sudo apt update` <br>
 `sudo apt install x11-apps`

-**Congratulations!
-You have successfully installed and set up a Linux distribution and X-server application.**
+**You have successfully installed and set up a Linux distribution and X-server application.**

 Now, we are ready to install ROS.